Invitation to tender: Lowest price

 This method is the simplest and oldest of all.
 Under this the procurement contract is awarded to the best price.
 Some relevant methods are these of examining the overall or in parts and in total discount in a given price list or on a given budget.
 One of the options available under rules applicable to government procurement in the European Union (EU).

 Most economically advantageous

-The term "most economically advantageous tender" ("MEAT) is applied when proposals of differing quality are evaluated within set limits.
+The term "most economically advantageous tender" ("MEAT") is applied when proposals of differing quality are evaluated within set limits.
 Under this the proposals are graded according to their price for value and the contract is awarded to the one with the best grade.
 Similar to this is the grading of the proposals according to time, making the proposals needing less time of implementation seem more valuable.
 This is also one of the options available under rules applicable to government procurement in the EU.

+"Most economically advantageous tender" ("MEAT") became "Most Advantageous Tender" ("MAT") under the United Kingdom's Procurement Act 2023, signalling that value is to be treated as a broader and not exclusively "economic" matter: social and environmental benefits can also be taken into account when a tender is evaluated, and a project's expected contribution to economic growth can be considered in addition to a simple economic evaluation of costs and benefits.